 Things Change

-Thirty-five years ago I graduated pharmacy school, ready to take on the clinical world.
+Nearly four decades ago I graduated pharmacy school, ready to take on the clinical world.

 My first job in a chain pharmacy, typing prescriptions on an electric typewriter, filling out 3rd party insurance forms by hand; what had I gotten myself into?

-Ten more years, I'm in a dream job; an outpatient clinic pharmacy for a community hospital, bankers hours and plenty of support for patient consultation.
+Ten more years, I'm in a dream job; an outpatient clinic pharmacy for a community hospital, banker's hours and plenty of support for patient consultation.

 Over the next 25 years the position blossomed into a true pharmacy care coordination position; including bedside discharge counseling with patients as well as an amazing opportunity to coordinate patient care with the discharge planners and hospitalists.